Jack Lenor Larsen

 Jack Lenor Larsen (August 5, 1927 – December 22, 2020) was an American textile designer, author, collector and promoter of traditional and contemporary craftsmanship.
-Through his career he was noted for bringing fabric patterns and textiles to go with modernist architecture and furnishings.
-Some of his works are part of permanent collections at prominent museums including Museum of Modern Art, Victoria and Albert Museum, Art Institute of Chicago,Musée des Arts Décoratifs at the Louvre, and the Minneapolis Institute of Art which has his most significant archive.
+He was noted for bringing fabric patterns and textiles to go with modernist architecture and furnishings.
+Some of his works are part of permanent collections at museums, including the Museum of Modern Art, the Victoria and Albert Museum, the Art Institute of Chicago, the Musée des Arts Décoratifs at the Louvre, and the Minneapolis Institute of Art, which has his most significant archive.

 Early life

-Larsen was born on August 5, 1927 in Seattle, Washington, to Mabel (née Bye) and Elmer Larsen.
+Larsen was born on August 5, 1927, in Seattle, Washington, to Mabel (née Bye) and Elmer Larsen.
 His father was a building contractor.
-His parents were Canadians of Danish-Norwegian ancestry who moved to Bremerton, Washington from Alberta in Canada.
+His parents were Canadians of Danish-Norwegian ancestry who moved to Bremerton, Washington, from Alberta, Canada.
 He was educated in Bremerton before enrolling at the School of Architecture at the University of Washington, where he struggled with drawing, and became interested in interior design, weaving, and furniture design.
 The following year he moved to Los Angeles to focus on fabrics; he worked as a weaver's apprentice and also taught actress Joan Crawford to weave.
 In 1949 he studied ancient Peruvian textiles in Seattle and opened a studio in the city.
 In 1951, he earned his Master of Fine Arts degree from the Cranbrook Academy of Art, Michigan, and moved to New York, where he opened a studio.